Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 The ferry from Varenna to Bellagio takes just 15 minutes and the cost is a mere 4.60 euro.
 You will thoroughly enjoy all that Bellagio has to offer.

 Plan on spending at least a couple of hours in Bellagio before hopping on the ferry for the ride to Como, which is located at the southern end of the lake on the western leg.
 You have a number of ferry options available to you for this leg of the journey; the slow ferry, the fast ferry, or the hydrofoil.
 This is one of the most scenic sections of the lake with soaring mountains, beautiful lakeside villages, and charming villas dotting the shore.
 The scenery is simply amazing!
 This is also the area where George Clooney has a villa, but unfortunately, he was nowhere to be seen.

 The ferry from Bellagio to Como will cost you 10.40 euro and the length of the trip will depend on which ferry you take.
 The fast ferry takes about an hour with the slow ferry taking approximately two hours while making at least ten stops.
-The hydrofoil can make the journey in about 45 minutes, but the cost increases to about 15 euro.
+The hydrofoil can make the journey in about 45 minutes, but the cost increases to 14.80 euro.

 Finishing up in Como